-One of the things we have wanted to do for a long time with our kids is a trip to the Bronx Zoo.
-So finally we had a free weekend with a great weather forecast, and we drove down to the Bronx.
-This is such a fun place to go as a family, and I highly recommend it!
+One of the things we wanted to do for a long time with our kids was a trip to the Bronx Zoo in New York.
+We finally we had a free weekend with a great weather forecast, and we drove down to the Bronx.
+This is such a fun place to go as a family, and I highly recommend it if you can go!

 If you are spending a full day, splurge on the Total Experience Tickets, which gets you into 8 attractions at the Bronx Zoo, including the monorail and children’s zoo.
 It absolutely made sense to us to spend the extra and be able to fully experience the zoo.
 We thoroughly enjoyed all eight of the extra attractions.
 Plus, if you have kids, the children’s zoo was a big part of the trip, from cute animals to interactive exhibits (like tunneling around the prairie dogs)!